LLNL/units/README.md

 5. Working with per unit values
 6. Dealing with commodities in addition to regular units.  i.e. differentiate between a gallon of water and a gallon of gasoline
 7. Dealing with equation type units
-8. Complete C++ type safety is not a critical design requirement
+8. Complete C++ type safety is not a critical design requirement.
 9. Support is needed for some funky custom unit with bizarre base units.

 ### Reasons to choose something else
 1. Type safety and dimensional analysis is a design requirement
 2. Performance is absolutely critical (many other libraries are zero runtime overhead)
 3. You are only working with a small number of known units
 4. You cannot use C++11 yet.
 5. You need to operate on arbitrary powers of base units

 ## Types
 There are only a few types in the library
 -   `detail::unit_base` is the base representation of physical units and powers.
 It uses a bitfield to store the base unit representation in a 4-byte representation.
 It is mostly expected that unit_base will not be used in a standalone context but through one of other types.
 -   `unit` is the primary type representing a physical unit it consists of a `float` multiplier along with a `unit_base` and contains this within an 8 byte type.
 The float has an accuracy of around 6 decimal digits.
 Units within that tolerance will compare equal.
 -   `precise_unit` is the a more accurate type representing a physical unit it consists of a `double` multiplier along with a `unit_base` and contains this within an 16 byte type.
 The double has an accuracy of around 13 decimal digits.
 Units within that tolerance will compare equal.
 The remaining 4 bytes are used to contain a commodity object code.
 -   `measurement` is a 16 byte type containing a double value along with a `unit` and mathematical operations can be performed on it usually producing a new measurement.
 -   `precise_measurement` is similar to measurement except using a double for the quantity and a `precise_unit` as the units.
 -   `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`.
 The distinction between `fixed_measurement` and `measurement` is that the unit definition of `fixed_measurement` is constant and any assignments get automatically converted, `fixed_measurement`'s are implicitly convertible to a `measurement` of the same value type. fixed_measurement also support some operation with pure numbers by assuming a unit that are not allowed on regular measurement types.
 -   `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, except it is 24 bytes instead of 16.
 -   `uncertain_measurement` is similar to `measurement` except it uses a 32-bit float for the value and contains an uncertainty field which is also 32-bits.
 Mathematical operations on `uncertain_measurements` will propagate the uncertainty and convert it as necessary.
 The class also includes functions for simple-uncertainty propagation like `simple_subtract` which just sums the uncertainties.
 The sum-of-squares methods is used in the overloaded math operators.
 Mathematical operations are supported on the type and it interoperates with measurements.

 ## Unit representation